Hooray! We went to Mexico!

-- Swim Suits for the beach – at least 2, so 1 can dry while the other is in use.
+- Swim Suits for the beach – at least 2, so one bathing suit can dry while the other is in use.
 Ideal when considering what to pack for a Mexico all inclusive.

 - swim suit cover-up – 1 or 2, great things to pack for Mexico

 - accessories: belt, scarves, modest jewelery

-- appropriate footwear: wear your bulkiest shoes (walking shoes probably) on the plane, pack sandals, flip-flops in carry-on.
+- appropriate footwear: wear your bulkiest shoes (walking shoes probably) on the plane, pack sandals and flip-flops in carry-on.

-Mexico can get cool at night, so make sure when you’re packing for Mexico to bring a warmer sweater you can layer over your t-shirts.
+Mexico can get cool at night, so make sure that when you’re planning what to take to Mexico to bring a warmer sweater you can layer over your t-shirts.
 You may also want to think about comfortable pants to wear while you’re lounging around in your room – a great addition for your packing list for a trip to Mexico.

 Packing Essentials for Mexico – Health and Beauty

 It goes on easily under make-up, is reef safe and hypo-allergenic and can even be used on kids.
 To be honest, I use this on my body too as the price is right.
 I get this from my local drugstore so it should be widely available, bu you can also use my Amazon link.
-Don’t forget this essential item when packing for Mexico vacation.
-I’m going to use this sunscreen when we toured Chichen Itza and didn’t burn a bit.
+Don’t forget this essential item when packing for a Mexico vacation.
+I used this sunscreen when we toured Chichen Itza and didn’t burn a bit.